 IP TAKE: This foundation has a very targeted approach to grantmaking so anything outside the realm of public education and the foster care system will not likely be considered.

 A majority of Stuart grants are between $50,000 and $100,000.
 View past grants on the funder’s Current Partners page of its website.
-Grantmaking is largely focused on the Bay Area of California.
+Grantmaking prioritizes the Bay Area of California.
 The funder has commonly awarded grants with terms ranging from six months to two years.

 Although this foundation once accepted unsolicited letters of inquiry, it no longer accepts uninvited proposals.
 Direct general questions to the foundation staff at 415-393-1551 or via online form.